 The Bowel Owl

-Use our Bowel Owl resource to learn more about what support you can tap into when your treatment is coming to an end.
-Accepting your ‘new normal’ may not come easily but as the saying goes, knowledge is power.
-Acknowledging your new normal is the first step to feeling that you have regained control over your body and your future.
+Use our Bowel Owl resource to learn more about what support you can tap into after bowel cancer treatment.
+Acknowledging your ‘new normal’ can be the first step to feeling that you have regained control over your body and your future.

 Bowel Cancer treatment can leave you feeling, tired, battered and emotional.
 As if that wasn’t enough, you may also have worries about work, finances and relationships.
 The flip-side is that this experience may help you focus on what really matters to you and help you think about changes you may want to make to the way you live your life.